ramchinthamsetty/aipath/README.md

-# aipath
+# AI Path

-This Repo is to share with AI Path Group
+The repository contains the knowledge, scripts and projects that we work on AI and ML space.